 Why You Should Trust Us

 A climbing pack is a pretty specialized item that must be lightweight, move with you, and not interfere with your harness, head, or the rock you move over.
 We tasked OutdoorGearLab Review Editor Ian McEleney to find out which models in the current market do this best.
 Ian's climbing career started in New England, and over time, like many, he made his way west, where even more rock and bigger mountains are found.
 Throughout, he's climbed on everything from crags to big walls.
 He now lives and guides in the Sierra Nevada as an AMGA certified alpine guide, and makes annual trips to Red Rock, Yosemite, Washington's Cascades, Utah's desert, and Alaska.

 This study began with market research and the examination of over 50 models before carefully selecting the 13 strongest offerings, which we purchased and tested.
 We conducted testing out in the field, over 5 months, in locations ranging from Cochamo in South America to Devil's Tower in Wyoming.

 Analysis and Test Results

 The climbing backpacks we tested ranged in volume from 12 to 24 liters.
 This is the ideal range for a climbing pack: any smaller and you might as well clip that stuff to your harness, any larger and it makes climbing harder.
-With good packing, most climbers can expect to fit two liters of water, a pair of approach shoes, some snacks, and a layer or two in most of these packs.
+With good packing, most climbers can expect to fit a couple of liters of water, a pair of approach shoes, some snacks, and a layer or two in most of these packs.